-- Felt fabric in 2 different colors (I choose green for the base and fuchsia for the pockets).
+- Felt fabric in 2 different colors (I chose green for the base and fuchsia for the pockets).

-- Fabric scraps to make 2 additional pockets (I got mine from when I made this pretty Flutter sleeve dress and these cool Fabric bowl covers)
+- Fabric scraps to make 2 additional pockets if you don’t have enough felt (I got mine from when I made this pretty Flutter sleeve dress and these cool Fabric bowl covers)